LeFnord/rstt/README.md

 			end
 		end

 	that's all, the processed data are accessible via `Rstt.tagged`,
 	it is an Array, thereby each element self is an Array with following elements

 	1. the input word itself
 	2. the word class
-	(3. the lemma of the input; depends on your input language)
+	3. the lemma of the input; depends on your input language

+2. or via CLI, check usage with `rstt -h`